analogdevicesinc/VSCode-Maxim/readme.md

 ## Introduction
 This section covers basic usage of the VSCode-Maxim project files.
 For documentation on Visual Studio Code itself, please refer to the official docs [here](https://code.visualstudio.com/Docs).

-Prior experience with Visual Studio Code is not required to understand this section or use this project, but some basic familiarity is helpful.
+Prior experience with Visual Studio Code is not required to understand this section or use the project files, but some basic familiarity is helpful.
 For new users, this initial familiarity can be gained by working through the full [User Guide](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/userguide.md).

 ## Opening Projects
 Visual Studio Code is built around a "working directory" paradigm.
 VS Code's editor is always running from inside of a working directory, and the main mechanism for changing that directory is `File -> Open Folder...`